 Are you looking to pass the ASWB exam for your LCSW, LiCSW, LMSW or LGSW?
 The Therapist Development Center is here to make that process a little easier.
 And we know first hand, because unlike the other companies out there, all of our study materials, blogs, and free tips are created by social workers who have actually taken these exams recently.

-Below you will find 6 easy strategies that will make a big difference in your final score of the ASWB Exam.
+Below you will find 6 easy strategies that will make a big difference in your final score on the ASWB Exam.

-#1.
-The exam in a MARATHON.
+- The exam is a MARATHON.
 It is a really long test – 170 questions!
 So your brain needs to ready to think.
 You get 4 hours to complete the test.
 You should spend about 70 seconds or less on each question.
 That will allow you an extra 40-minute buffer to take breaks (see secret #3) and have extra time to review your marked questions.

-#5.
-Get to know your testing center.
+- Get to know your testing center.
 The last thing you need to worry about is getting lost on your way to the test.
 We recommend driving there a week before to get oriented.
-It is also important to call the testing center a couple weeks prior to find out about their snack policy.
+It is also important to call the testing center a couple of weeks prior to finding out about their snack policy.
 The ASWB exam is administered by Pearsons (www.pearsonvue.com).
 They may tell you that you can’t bring in snacks.
 But make sure you are clear that you won’t be bringing snacks into the test room, but that you need them available in the waiting room.
 If they give you any hassle, remind them that this is a 44-hour exam and that you get hypoglycemic if you don’t get a snack.
-If worse comes to worse, get a note from you doctor.
+If worse comes to worst, get a note from your doctor.
 They can’t say no to that.